 - 1/4 cup chopped fresh parsley

 - 1/2 cup milk

-Line a baking sheet with aluminum foil and lightly grease with either the cooking spray or brushed on olive oil.
+- Preheat the oven to 375 F. Line a baking sheet with aluminum foil and lightly grease with either olive oil or cooking spray.

-In a large mixing bowl, combine all the ingredients and mix well.
-Cover with plastic wrap and allow mixture to sit in the refrigerator for at least an hour.
+- In a large mixing bowl, combine all the ingredients and mix well.
+Cover with plastic wrap and allow mixture to sit in the refrigerator for at least 1 hour.

-Roll the meat mixture into balls about the size of a walnut.
-Place on greased baking sheet about an inch apart.
+- Roll the meat mixture into balls about the size of a walnut.
+Place on the greased baking sheet about an inch apart.

-Bake in 375 degree oven for about 40 minutes, turning the meatballs midway through the cooking time.
+- Bake for about 40 minutes, turning the meatballs midway through the cooking time.